-Printing, Applique Embroidery, 3D Embroidery, Flat Embroidery, Plastic Badge, Woven Badge, Metal, Liquid Chrome, Metallic Thread etc. Please provide your artwork, pictures or original sample.
+Please provide your artwork, pictures or original sample.
+We can make Printing, Applique Embroidery, 3D Embroidery, Flat Embroidery, Plastic Badge, Woven Badge, Metal, Liquid Chrome, Metallic Thread etc.

 Visor or brim

-The sturdy surface stretching from the crown ensures protection from heavy sunlight and acts as a perfect shade to the face.
+The sturdy surface stretching fr0m the crown ensures protection from heavy sunlight and acts as a perfect shade to the face.
 The brim is straightened or curved depending on the style of the cap.
 The brim is basically sandwiched between the top and the under visor fabric.
-Sandwich fabric is normally in a contrasting color and can be screen printed with text for customization.
+Sandwich fabric is normally in a contrasting color, it can be screen printed with text for customization.

-This section includes the modish well-coated buttons which are positioned exactly on the crest of the headpiece at the pivot of the texture material.
-The shades and colors of the buttons are either in accordance with the cap color or are in a very contrasting shade.
+This section includes the modish well-coated buttons, which are positioned exactly on the crest of the headpiece at the pivot of the texture material.
+The colors of the buttons are either in accordance with the cap color, or are in a very contrasting color.

 An assorted range of closures are utilized for adjustable hats and caps.
-For instance, Velcro, sliding buckle, durable brass buckle or plastic snap are maintained.
+For example, Velcro, sliding buckle, durable brass buckle or plastic snap are maintained.

 Regarded as the essential part of any kind of headgear, the crown is the front portion of the hat, which easily accustoms on the head and comes in contact with the forehead.
 The crown of the cap is the ultimate coverage where the majority of artwork, embroidery and alteration are done.
 There are three different types of profile, namely low profile, medium profile and high profile which can be manufactured by balancing the varied angles of the front crown.